What Is the Best Travel Rewards Credit Card?

 What is the best travel rewards credit card?
 We did some digging to find out.
 Let’s take a look at our picks for the top travel credit cards of 2013.

-Citi ThankYou is one of the best travel rewards cards because it has an attractive rewards program and great travel perks associated with it.
+Citi ThankYou® Preferred is one of the best travel rewards cards because it has an attractive rewards program and great travel perks associated with it.
 Cardholders enjoy having no annual fee, 0% APR for the first 15 months, and relatively low fees across the board.
 The rewards program here grants 2 ThankYou Points for dining and entertainment purchases, and 1 ThankYou Point for every other purchase.
 Points do not expire, and they can be redeemed for travel discounts, gift cards, merchandise and cash.
-This card comes with bonus luggage protection and other coverage that most travel rewards cards do not have.

 Capital One VentureOne

 Capital One VentureOne made our list because it has been around for a while and it offers one of the most simplistic rewards programs on the market.
 You don’t have to worry about revolving categories and other hassles with VentureOne.
 You get 1.25 miles for every $1 spent on the card, and the miles can be used on nearly every airline.
 There is no limit to the miles you can earn, and the miles never expire.
 The main drawback is the fact that you have to have excellent credit to use this card, but those who do have access to a great rewards program.
 Add to this no annual fee and a onetime bonus of 10,000 miles (once you spend $1,000 in the first three months), and it’s easy to see why this is on our list.
 You could also select the Capital One Venture Rewards card which gives you 2 miles for every $1 spent, but there is a $59 annual fee after the first year.
 You just need to decide which one of these two cards is the most cost-efficient option based on your card usage.

 What to Look for in a Travel Rewards Card

 Here are some things to consider when deciding on a travel credit card: